nilason/grass-conda/README.md

 # Build GRASS GIS with Anaconda

-This is a script package for nearly automated build of GRASS GIS as an macOS application bundle (GRASS-x.x.app).
+This is a script package for nearly automated build of GRASS GIS as a macOS application bundle (GRASS-x.x.app).

 ## Prerequisites

-Installation of Anaconda for macOS https://www.anaconda.com/
+Installation of Anaconda for macOS https://www.anaconda.com/.

 Create conda environment, e.g.:
 ```